sealedsins/torei/content/stories/sealed-away.md

 Althea reached for the back zipper of her suit, but to her surprise, it was gone.
 The material seemed to have sealed itself shut, as if it had merged with her skin.
 She tried to pry it open with her fingers, but the material was too strong - she was completely _sealed away_.

-Althea's heart began to race with panic as she realized that she was trapped inside.
+Althea's heart began to race with panic as she realized that she was trapped inside the suit.
 She tried to pull it off, but it was like trying to remove a second skin.
-The material seemed to have bonded with her own body, making it impossible to separate the two.
+The material seemed to have bonded with her own skin, making it impossible to separate the two.

 She looked around the room, searching for any clues or information that could help her understand what was going on.
 That's when she noticed the manual that had come with the suit, lying on the floor next to the empty box.

 She picked it up and quickly flipped through the pages, her eyes scanning the text as she tried to find any information that could help her.
 It was then that she came across a passage that made her heart skip a beat:

-"Each time the wearer has an orgasm while wearing the Succubus Skin™, the suit will seal itself for 24 hours, during which time the wearer will be unable to remove it.
-This is indicated by a symbol that will appear on the lower abdomen of the wearer."
+_"Each time the wearer has an orgasm while wearing the Succubus Skin™, the suit will seal itself for 24 hours, during which time the wearer will be unable to remove it.
+This is indicated by a symbol that will appear on the lower abdomen of the wearer."_

 Althea's hands trembled as she read the ominous passage again, her eyes scanning the words in disbelief.
 The implications of what she was reading slowly started to sink in.
 She couldn't believe what she was reading - she had been stuck inside the suit for a full 24 hours, with no way to remove it.

 As she looked down at the strange symbol etched onto the material of the suit, her mind started racing with fear and confusion.
 The symbol seemed to taunt her, a constant reminder of her predicament.
 Althea's heart pounded in her chest, and she felt a surge of panic rising within her.

 Althea's thoughts were interrupted by a sudden wave of anger and frustration that welled up inside her.
 She slammed the manual shut and threw it across the room, feeling a sense of betrayal that was almost overwhelming.
 How could she have been so foolish to not read the manual thoroughly?
 How could she have not known what she was getting herself into?
+And why someone would add such kind of feature?

 But as the anger started to dissipate, Althea realized that she had no choice but to accept her fate.
-She was trapped inside the suit, and there was nothing she could do about it.

-With a heavy sigh, Althea pushed herself up from the bed, feeling the laminate skin of the suit clinging to her body.
+With a heavy sigh, she pushed herself up from the bed, feeling the laminate suit clinging to her body.
 The material, which had once felt smooth and cool to the touch, now felt almost alive against her skin, as if it were trying to mold itself to her every movement.

 Desperate for a way to calm her nerves and clear her thoughts, Althea decided to take a shower.
 She made her way to the bathroom, feeling the material of the suit shifting and sliding against her skin with each step.
 As she turned on the faucet, she couldn't help but feel a sense of relief as the warm water began to cascade over her body.

 The laminate skin was impervious to the water, but Althea could feel the heat penetrating through to her skin underneath.
 She closed her eyes and let the water wash over her, feeling the tension and fear start to melt away.

 After a few minutes, Althea turned off the shower and stepped out, feeling refreshed and renewed.
-She wrapped a soft towel around herself and made her way to the small kitchen area of her apartment.
+She quickly wiped herself with a soft towel and made her way to the small kitchen area of her apartment.

 As she made herself a cup of tea, Althea couldn't help but think about the situation she was in.
 She felt trapped, both physically and emotionally.
 She couldn't leave her apartment, couldn't take off the suit, and she didn't know how long she had left until the symbol on her abdomen disappeared, freeing her from the suit's grasp.

+Althea's mind was racing with anxiety as she tried to come up with ways to distract herself from the situation at hand.
+As she looked down at her naked, demon-like body, Althea felt a sudden urge to cover herself up.

+Althea quickly found a loose-fitting black hoodie and a pair of leggings, hoping that covering up her demonic form would help her feel more comfortable.
+She hastily pulled them on, adjusting the hood over her demonic horns.

+As she looked at herself in the mirror, she couldn't help but feel a sense of disappointment.
+The loose clothing did little to hide the curves of her demon form, and her glowing yellow eyes and red skin were still visible under the hood.

+Her mind raced with all sorts of possible scenarios, and none of them offered a way out of the predicament she was in.
+She wondered how she would explain her situation to anyone if they came over, or worse, if she had to go outside.

-Althea realized that she needed to keep herself occupied, to keep her mind from dwelling on her predicament.
-She put on a pair of underwear, feeling a little more secure and covered up.
-Then she decided to clean up her apartment, thinking that it would at least give her something to do while she waited for the symbol to disappear.
+Althea took a deep breath and reminded herself that she was safe inside her apartment.
+No one could see her, and she had no reason to be ashamed of her appearance.
+She decided to clear her apartment, giving herself something to do while she waited for the symbol to disappear.

-Althea moved around her small apartment, taking in her surroundings.
-She straightened up her bed, fluffed the pillows, and smoothed out the blankets.
-She carefully folded the clothes that were strewn across the room and put them away in their respective drawers.
+She started by picking up the manual and the empty box and placing them neatly on her coffee table.
+Then, she moved to the kitchen area, washing the dishes and wiping down the counters.
+Althea took her time with each task, trying to focus on the present moment instead of the uncertainty of her future.

+Next, Althea moved to the living room, picking up any stray items and rearranging the furniture.
+She put on some upbeat music to help lift her spirits and to keep her mind from wandering back to her current situation.

-As she worked, Althea couldn't help but think about the suit and the rush of pleasure it had given her.
+But as she worked, Althea couldn't help but think about the suit and the rush of pleasure it had given her.
 The way it had clung to her body, accentuating her curves, had made her feel powerful and seductive.
 She imagined herself wearing it in public, turning heads and drawing admiring looks.

 She felt a thrill of excitement at the memory, wondering what it would be like to explore the suit's abilities further.
 The thought of exploring the darker side of her desires made her heart race with anticipation.

-But then a small voice in the back of her mind reminded her of the manual, of the warning about having another orgasm while wearing the suit.
-Althea knew that she couldn't take that risk, not when she was already trapped in the suit for another day.
+But then a small voice in the back of her mind reminded her of the danger that came with indulging in such desires.
+She remembered the warning in the manual and the symbol that was still etched on her second skin.
+Althea knew that she couldn't take that risk, no matter how tempting it might be.

 Althea's thoughts were interrupted by a knock on her door.
 She froze for a moment, unsure of what to do.
 She couldn't let anyone see her like this, but she also didn't want to draw attention to herself by not answering the door.